West Palm Beach Chemical Test Refusal Lawyer

 Contact a West Palm Beach DUI Defense Lawyer

 I have 30 years of experience, which includes five years working as a state prosecutor, handling DUI and other similar charges.
 I will challenge all evidence that is subject to being discredited and work to get your case dismissed or the charges reduced.
-Schedule a free initial consultation at my Palm Beach Gardens office, located near I-95 and PGA Boulevard, by calling 561-533-1221 or sending me a message through my online form.
+Schedule a free initial consultation at my West Palm Beach office, located near I-95 and PGA Boulevard, by calling 561-533-1221 or sending me a message through my online form.
 For your convenience, I have a second office in West Palm Beach, and I accept credit cards.
 A knowledgeable Florida criminal defense attorney can change the outcome of your criminal case for the better.